Edi Rama: 1st Cabinet

-The 1st Cabinet of Rama was sworn in by President Bujar Nishani on 15 September 2013, becoming the 8th Cabinet of the Albanian Republic, since the collapse of communism in Albania.
-The Cabinet is composed of 21 members, with fifteen coming from the Socialist Party, four from the Socialist Movement for Integration.
+The 1st Cabinet of Rama was sworn in by President Bujar Nishani on 11 September 2013, becoming the 8th Cabinet of the Albanian Republic, since the collapse of communism in Albania.
+The Cabinet is composed of 21 members, with fifteen coming from the Socialist Party, six from the Socialist Movement for Integration.
 The Cabinet is also the first in which the number of female ministers is equal to the number of male ministers, excluding the Prime Minister.

 2nd Cabinet

 The 2nd Cabinet of Rama was sworn in by President Ilir Meta in September 2017, becoming the 9th Cabinet of the Albanian Republic, since the collapse of communism in Albania.
 The Cabinet is composed of 15 members, coming all from the Socialist Party.
 The Cabinet is also the second in which the number of female ministers is equal to the number of male ministers, excluding the Prime Minister.